What is the S-Press?

 S-Press

-Use of the S-Press early in a person’s rehabilitation will enable a reduction in the destructive muscle de-conditioning that can occur when someone is admitted to hospital.
+Use of the S-Press early in a person’s rehabilitation will enable a reduction in the destructive muscle de-conditioning that can occur when someone is admitted to hospital, accelerate physical recovery, and shorten length of stay

 One-On-One CoCachingC